New York chokehold death brings attack on 'broken windows' doctrine

 Democratic Senator Kirsten Gillibrand of New York struck out against what she called a disproportionate response to minor crimes.

-"When you have a man who was committing an arguably low-level offense end up dead because of the use of lethal force, you have an issue," Gillibrand said on MSNBC on Friday.
+"When you have a man who was committing an arguably low-level offence end up dead because of the use of lethal force, you have an issue," Gillibrand said on MSNBC on Friday.

-Police backers say programs like New York's "stop and frisk" sets the standard that bad behavior will not be tolerated and has reduced violent crime rates.
+Police backers say programmes like New York's "stop and frisk" sets the standard that bad behaviour will not be tolerated and has reduced violent crime rates.
 Last year, however, a federal judge found the city's use of that strategy constituted a form of illegal racial profiling, and ordered major changes.

 EVOLVING THEORY